 sevonmukhe hi jihvādau svayam eva sphuraty adaḥ

-* “Thus, the Name etc. of Śrī Kṛṣṇa cannot be grasped by the mundane senses.
-The manifest themselves upon the tongue and other senses that are eager to engage in His service.”
+“Thus, the Name etc. of Śrī Kṛṣṇa cannot be grasped by the mundane senses.
+They manifest themselves upon the tongue and other senses when they are eager to engage in His service.”
 (Bhakti-rasāmṛta-sindhu, Eastern Wave, 2.234)

 tad aśma-sāraṁ hṛdayaṁ batedaṁ